Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

-- Wrinkles from contraction of the forehead muscle can be addressed with anti-wrinkle injections, but care needs to be taken not to cause drooping of the brow or upper eyelid
+- Wrinkles from the contraction of the forehead muscle can be addressed with anti-wrinkle injections.
+Care needs to be taken not to cause drooping of the brow or upper eyelid.

-- Volume replacement of the forehead helps to balance the face as well as smooth forehead concavities and wrinkling.
+- Volume replacement of the forehead with dermal fillers helps to balance the face as well as smooth forehead concavities and wrinkling.

 Forehead wrinkle treatments

 Wrinkling of the forehead is a common concern of both men and women.
 The underlying mechanism causing wrinkling is contraction of the frontalis muscle.
 This muscle is responsible for lifting the brows, is a muscle of facial expression, and on contraction causes parallel horizontal lines on the forehead.
 Raising the eyebrows, together or separately, can portray a myriad of different emotions.

 The frontalis muscle is activated to help lift the brow and upper eyelid to improve the field of vision, that is, it ‘opens the eyes’.
 Therefore, it is particularly active in those who have an excess of skin on their upper eyelids that causes partial occlusion of the visual field.
 When upper eyelid skin causes a significant reduction in the visual field, it is possible that the frontalis muscle can become constantly activated (contracted) in order to lift the brows / eyelids to keep the eyes more open.
 The more active the frontalis muscle, the more significant the presence of horizontal lines in the forehead.